trothr/znetboot/CP_Commands.md

 This document discusses
 z/VM "Control Program" commands for use with Linux.

+*NOTE: CP is unique to z/VM.
+CP commands remain available even when your virtual machine is running a guest operating system such as Linux.*
+No other hypervisor has a command processor, so CP commands are unlike the interface to KVM or VMware or Parallels or Xen or any other.

 Linux on z/VM can issue "CP commands" by way of the `vmcp` utility.
 The number and nature of all CP commands is far beyond scope of this document, so only the most relevant for Linux are listed.